Ellen Cleghorne

 (born November 29, 1965) is an American actress and comedian.
 Cleghorne is best known for her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1991 to 1995.
 She was the sketch comedy show's second African-American female repertory cast member, succeeding Danitra Vance in its eleventh season, and the first African-American female cast member to stay for more than one season.
 She returned for its 40th anniversary special on February 15, 2015.
 Cleghorne was ranked the 69th greatest Saturday Night Live cast member by Rolling Stone magazine.

 Early life

-A native of the Red Hook Projects in Brooklyn, Cleghorne is a graduate of Brooklyn Technical High School, Hunter College, and NYU.
-She first established her talents in New York City comedy clubs and career started when she competed in the Johnnie Walker Comedy Search in 1989 where she was directed in a video by Saturday Night Live short film producer Neal Marshad at the comedy club Caroline's in the South Street Seaport.
-In 1991, she appeared on Def Comedy Jam and landed minor roles in season two of In Living Color, where she was discovered by producers of Saturday Night Live.
+A native of the Red Hook, Brooklyn, New York City, Cleghorne is a graduate of Brooklyn Technical High School and Hunter College.